 Leather is generally very easy to clean.
 It requires light dusting or a rub down annually.
 Leather upholstery will also withstand daily wear and tear for longer.
 Avoid leaving spills on the surface for a long time as they may become sticky and can discolor the leather.

 Genuine Leather recliners tend to be more expensive than any other type of recliner.
 Faux leather is relatively affordable, but they are not as high quality and long-lasting as genuine leather ones.

 Unfortunately, there are not as many colors to choose from when it comes to leather recliners.
 They only come in black, brown and sometimes white.
 While there are different shades of these colors, they will not provide the pop color some rooms need.

 Also, We have a step by step guide on reupholster a recliner.

 Fabric recliners are common in many homes than leather recliners, and for a good reason.
-They come in different designs and colours and can be reupholstered if they wear out or no longer matches the rooms décor.
+They come in different designs and colors and can be reupholstered if they wear out or no longer matches the rooms décor.